Chatham Town Hall: History

-Following the incorporation of Chatham as a municipal borough on 10 December 1890, civic leaders decided to procure a dedicated town hall: the site they selected was a plot of vacant land, which was owned by the War Office, located just to the south east of what was then a military storehouse.
+Following the incorporation of Chatham as a municipal borough on 22 November 1890, civic leaders decided to procure a dedicated town hall: the site they selected was a plot of vacant land, which was owned by the War Office, located just to the south east of what was then a military storehouse.

 The site was acquired and construction of the new building started in 1898.
-It was designed by George Edward Bond in the Renaissance style and opened in January 1900.
-The design involved an asymmetrical main frontage with five bays facing onto Dock Road; the central section of three bays, which slightly projected forward, featured four round headed widows on the ground floor, the borough coat of arms with three sash windows above on the first floor, a large round headed window on the second floor and a pediment containing a carving with the year "1899" above.
+It was designed by George Edward Bond in the Renaissance style and opened on 23 January 1900 by Lord Rosebery.
+The design involved an asymmetrical main frontage with five bays facing onto The Brook; the central section of three bays, which slightly projected forward, featured four round headed widows on the ground floor, the borough coat of arms with three sash windows above on the first floor, a large round headed window on the second floor and a pediment containing a carving with the year "1899" above.
 At roof level the architect erected figures depicting justice, Britannia, agriculture and music.
 The section of three bays on the left, on the corner with Barrier Road, featured round headed doorways on the ground floor, a loggia with round headed openings on the first floor, sash windows on the second floor, flanked by Corinthian order columns which spanned the second and third floors, and a parapet above.
-Beyond that, there was a three-stage clock tower with a domed cupola.
+Beyond that, there was a three-stage clock tower with a domed cupola; it originally housed an hour-striking clock by Potts & Sons (though this was replaced by an electric mechanism on 23 August 1935).

 The principal rooms, which were on the first floor, were the mayor's parlour (on the left of the building), the council chamber (on the left of the building at the rear) and a large assembly hall with a proscenium arch (on the right of the building).
-In the 1930s, in anticipation of the Second World War, the local civil defence headquarters was established in the basement of the building.
+On 21 October 1938, in anticipation of the Second World War, the headquarters of the Air Raid Precautions (ARP), later the Civil Defence Service (CDS), was established in the basement of the building.
 The town hall was the venue for various scenes in the satirical comedy film, Left Right and Centre, starring Ian Carmichael, in 1959.
+In 1965, the building was used in the opening sequence of nuclear war docudrama The War Game.

-The town hall served as the headquarters of Chatham Borough Council but ceased to be the local seat of government when the enlarged Medway Borough Council was formed with its headquarters at Gun Wharf in 1974.
+Chatham Town Hall served as the headquarters of Chatham Borough Council but ceased to be the local seat of government when the enlarged Medway Borough Council was formed in 1974 with its eventual headquarters at Gun Wharf.
 With the promotional motto "Putting The Arts Back Into The Medway", the town hall became the Medway Arts Centre in May 1987.
-It hosted concerts by rock bands such as My Bloody Valentine in January 1988 and went on to become the Brook Theatre, with a focus on children's theatre productions, in April 1997.
+It hosted concerts by rock bands such as My Bloody Valentine in January 1988.
+The Medway Arts Centre then went on to become the Brook Theatre, with a focus on children's theatre productions, in April 1997.